AIM-Harvard/FaceAge/models/README.md

 ### Comments about Finetuning and Bias

-The FaceAge model as implemented in the research study on clinical cancer populations did not have hyperparameters finetuned.
-The reasons for foregoing finetuning are manifold, but most importantly we discerned introduction of age bias and overfitting when trialing finetuning.
-Although the finetuned FaceAge models very accurately predicted chronologic age for the test sample population of healthy controls, often with MAE < 3 years, when a finetuned model was applied to clinical datasets, prognostic power to discern patient outcomes typically diminished compared to the non-finetuned model:
+The FaceAge model as implemented in the research study on clinical cancer populations did not have finetuning of model parameters.
+The reasons for foregoing finetuning are manifold, but most importantly we discerned introduction of age bias and overfitting when performing finetuning.
+Although finetuned FaceAge models could very accurately predict chronologic age for the test sample population of healthy controls, often with MAE < 3 years, when a finetuned model was applied to clinical datasets, prognostic power to discern patient outcomes typically diminished compared to the non-finetuned model:

 ![fineutuning-FaceAge-on-ChaLearn-2015-dataset](../assets/FaceAge-Finetuning-Apparent-Age.SVG)